PMTA lab testing of e-liquid.

 First things first, you need to confirm that any potential partner has the right credentials.
 The FDA has strict standards, and not just any lab can produce the data you need.
 As the experts at Labstat note, “The FDA only accepts health study data from labs that are qualified to do the tests.”
 This means you should ask for proof of their qualifications and certifications right away.
 Look for experience with FDA-regulated product testing and a deep understanding of the specific requirements for tobacco products.
 A provider’s ability to generate compliant, high-quality scientific data is non-negotiable, as this forms the very foundation of your entire application.

-Review Their Experience and Track Record
+Does Their Track Record Hold Up?

 When it comes to PMTAs, experience matters.
 A lot.
 You want a team that has been through this process multiple times and has a proven track record of success.
 With millions of applications submitted to the FDA, a provider’s success rate is a powerful indicator of their competence.
 For example, Accorto Regulatory Solutions highlights that their applications are among the tiny fraction—less than 0.1%—that have not been denied and are still under review.
 Ask potential providers for case studies, client references, and their specific submission statistics.
 A firm with a solid history of getting applications accepted for review is one you can trust to handle yours.